Nili Block: Early life

 At age 11, Nili began representing Israel in international competitions as a member of the Israeli Women's American Flag Football National Team.
 She gave up the sport in 2012 in order to focus more fully on a single sport: Muay Thai.

-In 2015, in 12th grade, as a student at an ulpana, a high school for Orthodox girls, Nili beat hundreds of other girls in the 10K run of the 2013 Jerusalem Marathon.
+In 2013, in 12th grade, as a student at "Amit Noga" ulpana in Beit Shemesh, a high school for Orthodox girls, Nili beat hundreds of other girls in the 10K run of the 2013 Jerusalem Marathon.